cloudonlanapps/keep_it_package/online_store/test/pending_tests.md

 - [ ] R4 `get` with id / label returns valid entity if found for collection
 - [ ] R5 `get` with id / md5 returns valid entity if found for media

+## Filters

+- [ ] F1 can fetch items with valid parentId
+- [ ] F2 parentId==null, returns all items without parentId
+- [ ]

 ## Known issues

-- [ ] there is no way to differentiate soft delete and hard delete.
+- [X] there is no way to differentiate soft delete and hard delete. fixed by adding a new flag isDeletePermanet